Optical Heterodyne Detection

 Heterodyne detection (also called coherent detection) is a detection method which was originally developed in the field of radio waves and microwaves.
 There, a weak input signal is mixed with some strong “local oscillator” wave in some nonlinear device such as a rectifier, and the resulting mixing product is then detected, often after filtering out the original signal and the local oscillator frequency.
 The frequency of the mixing product is the sum or the difference of the frequencies of the signal and the local oscillator.

 Optical heterodyne detection involves optical signal and local oscillator waves, whereas the mixing product is an electrical signal.
-The mixing product is not obtained by mixing the signal and local oscillator wave in a nonlinear crystal, but rather simply by detecting the superimposed waves with a square-law photodetector, typically a photodiode.
+The mixing product is not obtained by mixing the signal and local oscillator wave in a nonlinear crystal, but rather simply by detecting the linearly superimposed waves with a square-law photodetector, typically a photodiode.
 For example, one uses a beam combiner (or beam splitter) as in Figure 1 and aligns the two beams such that they are mode-matched.
-This means that their wavefronts have the same curvature on the detector, and the interference conditions are uniform over the full detector area.
+This means not only that their intensity profiles overlap, but also that their wavefronts have the same curvature on the detector, so that the interference conditions are uniform over the full detector area.
 Of course, this is possible only if the two beams are spatially coherent.
-In a fiber-optic setup, a fiber coupler would be used instead of the beam splitter, and all fibers would be single-mode fibers, possibly of polarization-maintaining type.
+In a fiber-optic setup, a fiber coupler would be used instead of the beam splitter, and all fibers would be single-mode fibers, possibly of polarization-maintaining type; the mode matching is then guaranteed without a special alignment.

 The resulting photocurrent is proportional to the total optical intensity, thus to the square of the total electric field amplitude.
 If the signal and local oscillator powers and frequencies are constant, the photocurrent has two different frequency components: